adithya98765/nco-agentic-interview/README.md

 - index_df_canonical.csv
 - sbert_nco_finetuned/

-These assets are generated from the NCO dataset preprocessing pipeline.
+These assets are generated from the NCO dataset preprocessing pipeline and are not included in this repository.
 --------------------------------------------------------------------
 6) Run the system
 ```bash